 What to cover at your safety meeting about underground digging

-The safest tool you have in your tool box is the telephone.
-Whether it’s you or a designated employee that makes the 811 call, discuss with all employees how the process works and that digging may not begin until after the area is marked.
+One of the safest tools in your toolbox is the telephone.
+Whether it’s you or a designated employee that makes the 811 calls, discuss with all employees how the process works.
+Remind them that digging may not begin until after the area is marked.

 Other information to cover includes:

 With 100 billion feet of underground utility lines crisscrossing our country, it’s impossible to know where it all is.
-One phone call allows you and your workers to learn in advance where existing lines are and greatly reduces the risk of damage and injury.
+One phone call allows you and your workers to learn in advance where existing lines are in your area.
+This greatly reduces the risk of damage and injury.